spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-meta-messenger.md

 After configuring the playbook, run the [installation](installing.md) command: `just install-all` or `just setup-all`

+## Usage

+You then need to start a chat with `@messengerbot:example.com` (where `example.com` is your base domain, not the `matrix.` domain).
+Note that the user ID of the bridge's bot is not `@facebookbot:example.com`.

+You then need to send a `login` command and follow the bridge bot's instructions.

+Given that the bot is configured in `messenger` [bridge mode](#bridge-mode) by default, you will need to log in to [messenger.com](https://messenger.com/) (not `facebook.com`!) and obtain the cookies from there as per [the bridge's authentication instructions](https://docs.mau.fi/bridges/go/meta/authentication.html).

-## Set up Double Puppeting
+### 💡 Set up Double Puppeting

-If you'd like to use [Double Puppeting](https://docs.mau.fi/bridges/general/double-puppeting.html) (hint: you most likely do), you have 2 ways of going about it.
+After successfully enabling bridging, you may wish to set up [Double Puppeting](https://docs.mau.fi/bridges/general/double-puppeting.html) (hint: you most likely do).

+To set it up, you have 2 ways of going about it.

-### Method 1: automatically, by enabling Appservice Double Puppet
+#### Method 1: automatically, by enabling Appservice Double Puppet

-The bridge will automatically perform Double Puppeting if you enable the [Appservice Double Puppet](configuring-playbook-appservice-double-puppet.md) service for this playbook.
+The bridge automatically performs Double Puppeting if [Appservice Double Puppet](configuring-playbook-appservice-double-puppet.md) service is configured and enabled on the server for this playbook.

-Enabling [Appservice Double Puppet](configuring-playbook-appservice-double-puppet.md) is the recommended way of setting up Double Puppeting, as it's easier to accomplish, works for all your users automatically, and has less of a chance of breaking in the future.
+This is the recommended way of setting up Double Puppeting, as it's easier to accomplish, works for all your users automatically, and has less of a chance of breaking in the future.

-### Method 2: manually, by asking each user to provide a working access token
+#### Method 2: manually, by asking each user to provide a working access token

-**Note**: This method for enabling Double Puppeting can be configured only after you've already set up bridging (see [Usage](#usage)).

 When using this method, **each user** that wishes to enable Double Puppeting needs to follow the following steps: